Vallauris: ceramic art and the spirit of Picasso

-In a room adjacent to the museum of ceramics, the photographs by André Villers represent Picasso, either as a public personage attending public events and feasts or working alone in his studio, as a man fully integrated in the community of Vallauris, which made him honorary citizen in 1950.
+In a room adjacent to the museum of ceramics, the photographs by André Villers represent Picasso, either as a public personage attending public events and feasts or working alone in his studio, as a man fully integrated with the community of Vallauris, which made him an honorary citizen in 1950.

 Above: Creation of “La guerre e la paix”, Vallauris, 1953, photo by André Villers.

 The rooms on the first floor of the Castle currently house an exhibition on the French designer Olivier Gagnére, organized in collaboration with the Maeght Gallery in Paris.

 About 200 pieces, including vases, light fixtures and pieces of furniture, illustrate the thirty-year-long career of the designer, as well as his collaboration with the pottery-makers of Vallauris.